 • Sweetener: Maple syrup, honey, agave or any other liquid sweetener works.

 • Oil: Avocado oil, olive oil, grapeseed oil works.
 Coconut oil is great too although it has to be melted first and then measured.
+A little bit of oil is necessary to avoid rubbery texture.

 • Baking staples: Baking soda and baking powder for leavening, and salt for taste.